-Below you’ll find an easy step-by-step tutorial for how to draw an Op Art cube for a fun Op Art lesson.
-A dot to dot guide is included to help students get started.
+Below you’ll find an easy step-by-step tutorial for how to draw an Op Art Cube and Op Art Coloring Page.
+A dot to dot guide is included to help students get their drawing started.

-What is op art?
 Op art, short for optical art, is a style of visual art that uses optical illusions.
-It began in the 1960s when artists used shapes, colours and patterns to create images that tricked the eye.
+It began in the 1960s when artists used shapes, colors and patterns to create images that tricked the eye.
 Now students can learn how to draw an Op Art Cube, one of the simplest forms of illusion around.

-- How to Draw an Op Art Cube (click to download a PDF)
+Step by Step Directions to Draw an Op Art Cube

 Time needed: 15 minutes.

-- Color with a light, medium, and dark shade of one color.
+- Color the shapes with a light, medium, and dark shade of one color.